Screen#

 A screenshot of the robot’s screen with a thin white diagonal line drawn from the upper left corner to the lower right corner.

-draw rectangle block#
+draw rectangle stack block#

 draw rectangle [0] [0] [10] [10] on screen